 Gérard Laviec joined our Board of Directors in February 2002.
 In 2001, Mr. Laviec retired from his position as President and Chief Executive Officer of CFM International, a partnership between General Electric Company and SNECMA and a supplier of engines for commercial jets.
-Mr. Laviec joined CFM International in 1976 in its incipient phase.
+Mr. Laviec joined the CFM-56 Program in 1976 in its incipient phase.
 From 1983 to 1995, he served as General Manager in product support engineering, business operations, sales and marketing, and was named President and Chief Executive Officer of CFM International in 1995.
-Mr. Laviec has also served as the Chairman of the Board of Shannon Engine Support, a wholly-owned CFM International subsidiary, in Ireland since 1995.
+Mr. Laviec also served as the Chairman of the Board of Shannon Engine Support, a wholly-owned CFM International subsidiary in Ireland, from 1995 until 2001.
 Mr. Laviec is a graduate of INSA Lyon, France with a degree in Mechanical Engineering.
-He served in the French Air Force as a Flight Officer in Search and Rescue teams prior to joining SNECMA, and is a Knight for the French National Order of Merit.
+He served in the French Air Force as a Flight Officer in Search and Rescue teams prior to joining SNECMA.
+He is a Knight for the French National Order of Merit.